Rats, they can get into most places. As if it isn’t bad enough that they can get into your home, but they also can set up a nest in your car.

 Rats like to travel undercover.
 They will only venture into wide-open spaces if they need to.
 Bushes, plants, and trees offer some excellent cover that rats will use to travel and keep out of the way of predators.

-Cut down any bushes, trees, or plants that are close to where your car is parked.
+Cut down any bushes, trees, or plants close to where your car is parked.
 Alternatively, you could park the car in a more open space.
 If you want to know how to stop rats from getting in your car, then the rat is less likely to travel through it by having a clear space around it.

 Get a cat